chrisbinnie/aws-cloud-security/index.md

 ### IAM Role-Based Access Control

-Use IAM roles for EC2 instances instead of embedding credentials:
+Use IAM roles for EC2 instances instead of embedding credentials, these can be tricky to get right, so pay attention:

 ```bash
 # Create EC2 service role